Sidewalk: Terminology

 In the United States, the term sidewalk is used for the pedestrian path beside a road.
 "Shared use paths" or "multi-use paths" are available for use by both pedestrians and bicyclists.
 "Walkway" is a more comprehensive term that includes stairs, ramps, passageways, and related structures that facilitate the use of a path as well as the sidewalk.

-In the UK, the term "footpath" is mostly used for paths that do not abut a roadway.
+In the United Kingdom, the term "footpath" is mostly used for paths that do not abut a roadway.
 The term "shared-use path" is used where cyclists are also able to use the same section of path as pedestrians.

 In Australia and New Zealand, the term 'footpath' is used for all pedestrian paths, whether or not it runs alongside the road.
 A 'shared path' (or 'shared-use path') is a 'paved area particularly designed...for the movement of cyclists and pedestrians', and 'pavement' is the 'portion of a road designed for the support of...vehicular traffic'.